 How to tell the difference between types of plumbing pipes

 Have you ever wondered about the types of plumbing pipes in your home?
 Whether you hire a professional or do it on your own, it’s super important to be aware of all the types of plumbing types available in the market right now.
 Different pipes have different uses.
-For example, while certain pipes are used for the drainage or sewer, others might be used for water supply and for the exterior pipes too.

 It’s vital to stay informed on the type of pipes at home.
 In case you hire a technician or enter into an annual maintenance contract, you can always ask them what type of pipes they have and check if they are the right ones for the job.
 It can be a deciding factor when engaging with a professional company.

 Here are the types of pipes in the market.

 Crafted from polyethylene and is the latest pipe in the market.
 PEX pipes are created with precision and are safe for supplying water.
 It’s a rigid pipe with a touch of flexibility, as not only does it take all the water pressure, but goes through walls as well.
 It is truly an innovative pipe in today’s current plumbing landscape.